A comprehensive Thailand packing list, filled with travel tips, general advice, and must-haves for what to pack for a trip to Thailand.

 Travelling is much more convenient with less luggage, and you’ll save money on checked baggage when flying budget airlines that usually only provide free carry-on bags.

-READ MORE: Check out our recommended packing tips for backpackers.
+READ MORE: Check out our recommended travel backpacks!

 Often while travelling you’ll find that you wear the same comfortable clothes over and over anyway, so try to pack only the essentials that you know you’ll wear often.